 Reach Your Stress Management Goals by Reevaluating Your Health Insurance Plan

-Wellness is at the top of everyone's mind at the start of a new year, and 2020 is no different.
-But people aren't just thinking about getting in shape or cutting out sweets anymore.
+Wellness is at the top of everyone's mind at the start of a new year, but people aren't just thinking about getting in shape or cutting out sweets anymore.
 They're taking a holistic view of wellness, including how to reduce anxiety and reach their stress management goals.

 Being on the right health insurance plan can be a big step toward those goals.
 The open enrollment period for plans that are compliant with the Affordable Care Act has ended for 2020, but you may still be able to enroll if you have a qualifying life event.
 These include moving to a new area, having or adopting a baby, getting married or divorced, and select other circumstances.